 The Federal Reserve’s Main Street Lending Program (MSLP) was first announced on March 27, 2020, as part of the $2.3 trillion Coronavirus Aid, Relief, and Economic Security Act (CARES) Act.
 Its $600 billion in lending is designed to provide access to liquidity for small and mid-sized businesses that were in good financial standing before the COVID-19 crisis.

 Note that recipients of funding from the Paycheck Protection Program (PPP) are eligible to receive MSLP funds.
 Whether you’ve received funding through the PPP, or are simply looking for alternative funding for a mid-sized business, this option may be of interest.
-Some details are still emerging as the Program gets off the ground, but we can take a look now at how it can help.

 How does the Main Street Lending Program work?